About the Cairns Convention Centre upgrade

 The refurbishment works have been completed and the centre operator ASM Global held their first event on 12 May 2021.

-The construction works on the expansion are in full swing and will deliver a bigger, better Cairns Convention Centre in 2022.
+The construction works on the expansion are in progress and will deliver a bigger, better Cairns Convention Centre.

 The upgraded Centre will support ongoing employment opportunities in hospitality, logistics, security, and maintenance.

 Built in two stages in 1996 and 2000, the distinctive convention centre was the second major Queensland project for Cox Architecture’s Brisbane studio (then Cox Rayner Architects) after the Brisbane Convention and Exhibition Centre.